dot-layer/blog/content/about/_index.en.md

 date = "2019-12-17"
 +++

-.Layer (dot-layer) is an open community dedicated to promoting collaboration and knowledge sharing in data science.
+.Layer (dot-layer) is an open community promoting collaboration and knowledge sharing in data science.

 **Why .Layer?** In Unix operating systems, files beggining with a dot are invisible to the user.
 Many ignore their purpose, even their existence.
 In this world where data are queens, *data scientists* form this hidden layer, invisible to the public.
 It is now time we say `Hello, World!`